putuekasuryawan/my-first-nextjs/README.md

 After installing, I opened up my terminal and typed:
 ![node and npm version](https://github.com/user-attachments/assets/4de86950-c010-4d95-88af-faa675f4496c)

-The version numbers popped up (mine was around v20.x.x), which was a good sign that things were working.
+The version numbers popped up, which was a good sign that things were working.
 Small win, but it felt great to see it work!